rinogodson/flappycraft/README.md

   "pipeSprite": {
     "sprite": "<data_uri>", // image
     "fillType": "Stretch",
-    "distance": 1 // can be 1 or 2 or 3 and nothing else
+    "distance": 1 // can be 1, 2, or 3 and nothing else
   },
   "bg": {
     "opacity": 0.1, // range 0.1 to 1, Background Opacity